fanhongtao/JDK/THIRDPARTYLICENSEREADME.txt

 California), with venue lying exclusively in Santa Clara County, California, with the losing party responsible for costs, including without limitation, court costs and reasonable attorneys fees and expenses.
-The application of the United Nations Convention on Contracts for the International Sale of Goods is expre ssly excluded.
+The application of the United Nations Convention on Contracts for the International Sale of Goods is expressly excluded.
 Any law or regulation that provides that the language of a contract shall be construed against the drafter shall not apply to this License.
 Exhibit A License Applicability.
 Except to the extent portions of this file are made subject to an alternative license as permitted in the SGI Free Software